FreeProving/haskell-src-transformation/README.md

 cabal new-run exe:haskell-src-transformations -- [options...]
 ```

-The two dashes are needed to separate the arguments to pass to the pattern matching compiler from Cabal’s arguments.
+The two dashes are needed to separate the arguments to pass to the pattern matching compiler from Cabal's arguments.
 Alternatively, you can use the `./tool/run.sh` bash script.

 ```bash